tristanstoeber/gradCSCG/README.md

 ### 4.3 Protocol

 Trajectories are action-conditioned random walks (4–10 episodes of 10,000 steps).
-Each run executes VQ-VAE warmup, joint training (Phase 2/2.5) and finalization, then is evaluated on a held-out episode with the metrics of Section 3.9.
+Each run executes VQ-VAE warmup, joint training and finalization, then is evaluated on a held-out episode with the metrics of Section 3.9.
 An optional, benchmark-only auxiliary digit-classification loss may be used during VQ-VAE warmup; it is disableable, since in a general environment object classes are unknown.

 ---